Fatwa ID: 02593

-After understanding the above, e come to know that the Qur’an Apps on a mobile, tablet or other devices, do not come in the same category as “Mushaf”.
-Based on this, it seems that mobile phones and similar devices on which Qur’aan may be recorded do not come under the same rules as the Mus-haf, because the letters of the Qur’aan in these devices are different than the letters in the Mus-haf.
+After understanding the above, we come to know that the Qur’an Apps on mobile phones, tablets or other devices, do not come in the same category as “Mushaf”.
+Based on this, it seems that mobile phones and similar devices on which Qur'an may be recorded do not come under the same rules as the Mus-haf, because the letters of the Qur'an in these devices are different than the letters in the Mus-haf.
 They do not exist in the form in which they are read, rather they exist in the form of waves that form the letters when needed, so they appear in the screen then disappear when one moves to another verse.

 Based on this:

 It is permissible to read The Qura’an from mobile phones, tablets or any electronic device in a state of minor impurity.
 We need to take precaution for this as when turning the page or changing them our fingers shouldn’t be touching the area in which the Arabic Words or writing is.

 '… It is not unlawful in other than a Mushaf [to touch] except the area where the verses are inscribed.'
 (Radd al-Muhtar ala 'l-Durr al-Mukhtar 1/173)

 Also, you can use your electronic device to recite the Qura’an wherever you are.
 Again, the above rule will apply.

 By reciting the Qura’an in a public place, one should be cautious of what’s happening around.
 As the recitation of the Qur'an loudly demands respect.

 When the Qurʾān is recited, listen to it and be silent, maybe you will receive [Allah’s] mercy.
 (Surah Al-Araf 7, v 204)